-He was born on 18th of May in Poitiers, city in the west-central France and broke into the world of racing in 2001, competing in Formula Campus by Renault and Elf.
+Born in May 1984 in Poitiers, city in the west-central France, Simon Pagenaud entered into the world of racing in 2001, competing in Formula Campus by Renault and Elf.
 Simon has won 4 races from 17 starts and finished the series as a vice-champion.
 The following year Pagenaud entered the French Formula Renault and again did very well, finishing third in the standings with one race victory on his account.

 In the same competition in 2003, Pagenaud finished 6th, but he did better racing in the Formula Renault 2000 Masters series as he was 3rd in the points, scoring one win from eight starts.
 In the 2004 campaign, French driver again entered both French Formula Renault and Renault 2000 Eurocup series.
 In the national competition, Simon again finished 6th, while in Eurocup he was runner-up, losing the battle against another future ace – Scott Speed.

 In 2005, Pagenaud competed in Formula Renault 3.5 Series, as a member of Saulnier Racing, but that year was one to forget.
 Simon couldn’t win or finish in Top 3 from 16 starts, but he scored 30 points to finish 16th in the Drivers championship.
 That was his last year to race in Europe as Pagenaud switched to Champ Car Atlantic, driving for Team Australia in 2006.

 He surprised many by winning the title in his rookie season after winning only one race, at Edmonton, but he continued driving in good form throughout the whole season.

 In 2007, Pagenaud stayed with the same team but competed in the Champ Car World Series.
 He had a solid season, scoring six Top 5 finishes what was enough for the sixth place in the final standings.
 Champ Car racing ceased in 2008, so Pagenaud somewhat unexpectedly switched to endurance racing.